nulogy/vorpal/README.md

 ## Overview
 Vorpal is a [Data Mapper](http://martinfowler.com/eaaCatalog/dataMapper.html)-style ORM (object relational mapper) framelet that persists POROs (plain old Ruby objects) to a relational DB.
 It has been heavily influenced by concepts from [Domain Driven Design](http://www.infoq.com/minibooks/domain-driven-design-quickly).

 We say 'framelet' because it doesn't attempt to give you all the goodies that ORMs usually provide.
-Instead, it layers on top of an existing ORM and allows you to use the simplicity of the [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern where appropriate and the power of the [Data Mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) pattern when you need it.
+Instead, it layers on top of an existing ORM and allows you to take advantage of the ease of the [Active Record](http://www.martinfowler.com/eaaCatalog/activeRecord.html) pattern where appropriate and the power of the [Data Mapper](http://martinfowler.com/eaaCatalog/dataMapper.html) pattern when you need it.

 3 things set it apart from existing main-stream Ruby ORMs ([ActiveRecord](http://api.rubyonrails.org/files/activerecord/README_rdoc.html), [Datamapper](http://datamapper.org/), and [Sequel](http://sequel.jeremyevans.net/)):